Kangiriyanka/joe-farah/src/pages/projects/tk-music.md

 ### Half-steps, degrees and intervals.

 For reference and simplicity, the piano is a great instrument to demonstrate distance between notes.
-On a piano, you have white and black keys.
+On a piano, there are white and black keys.
 The smallest distance you can travel on a piano is called a half-step or semitone.
 It's the smallest hop your finger can make.
 If I do 2 hops, that's 2 half-steps, 3 is 3 half-steps etc. You can also say that 2 half-steps are a whole step.
 Consequently, 3 hops are either 3 half-steps or 1 whole step and 1 half-step.
 In my opinion, it's much easier to initially see everything as half-steps and then start converting and calculating the way you want.

 &nbsp;